 Our brother David Instone-Brewer is an expert in the subject of divorce and remarriage from the biblical view.
 He has written and taught on what God intended from the beginning, or the exegesis (then and there) of the Scriptures.
 He specializes in the ancient sources from antiquity and works from the UK.

-While marital abuse can cut both ways, it’s men who are the more likely perpetrators.
+While marital abuse can cut both ways, it’s men who are the more likely perpetrators in physical abuse.
+Women is our day can be grossly disrespectful, and many are Christian feminists.
 Abuse can run the gamut from emotionally verbal to extremely physical.
 Both are unacceptable to God with creatures made in His very image.